 - (a) The employer shall make available to each member of the bargaining unit a sum for the purchase of items related to the performance of his/her professional and/or teaching duties.
-A member may use this sum, provided s/he presents the dean with receipts or records of purchase, for the purchase of books, equipment, or memberships in professional associations and/or for travel related expenses not covered by or in excess of other travel grants. - for the period May 1^{st} , 2010 to April 30^{th} , 2011 the sum shall be \$1,300.00. for the period May 1^{st} , 2011 to April 30^{th} , 2012 the sum shall be \$1,400.00. (i) - (ii) - Any employee who takes leave of absence without pay as in Article 20.1, of one hundred (b) and eighty (180) days or more during the twelve (12) month period commencing May 1st and ending April 30th shall have his/her annual entitlement prorated and may only use the prorated sum. - On each May 1st, unspent portions will be carried over provided the total does not exceed (c) three (3) years entitlement.
+A member may use this sum, provided s/he presents the dean with receipts or records of purchase, for the purchase of books, equipment, or memberships in professional associations and/or for travel related expenses not covered by or in excess of other travel grants. - (i) for the period May 1st, 2012 to April 30th, 2013 the sum shall be \$1,600.00. - (ii) for the period May 1st, 2013 to April 30th, 2014 the sum shall be \$1,800.00.

+- (b) Any employee who takes leave of absence without pay as in Article 20.1, of one hundred and eighty (180) days or more during the twelve (12) month period commencing May 1st and ending April 30th shall have his/her annual entitlement prorated and may only use the prorated sum. - (c) On each May 1st, unspent portions will be carried over provided the total does not exceed three (3) years entitlement.
 On each May 1st, balances in excess of three (3) years will be permanently removed and transferred to the CUASA Scholarship Fund. - (d) Amounts transferred to an individual's Professional Expense Reimbursement fund pursuant to Article 42.4(a) shall not count towards the maximum entitlement permitted to be carried forward.